jpxor/golib/README.md

 # go-mutmux
-Synchronize concurrent accesses to a set of resources.
-Named for "Mutex Multiplexer", although Go channels are used for synchronization instead of mutexes.
+Mutex Multiplexer for synchronized concurrent accesses to a set of resources.
+The original use case was to handle many go routines performing io operations on a set of many files in undeterministic fashion.

 # use